55th Annual Putah Creek Christmas Bird Count

 Background

-Yolo Bird Alliance’s Putah Creek Christmas Bird Count dates from 1971 and is one of California’s longest-running CBCs.
-In our 53 consecutive years of solid data collection, we have been able to identify trends for several species and to relate them to conservation issues.
+Yolo Audubon Society’s Putah Creek Christmas Bird Count started in 1971.
+It is one of California’s longest-running CBCs in the state.
+In our 55 consecutive years of solid data collection, we have been able to identify significant trends and to relate them to conservation issues.

-• We typically have about 80 participants, making it one of the largest inland counts in California and the Central Valley.
+• We typically have about 80-100 participants, making it one of the largest inland counts in California and the Central Valley

 Wrentit – Observed in Area 8 shortly before the LNU fire in 2020);© Bart Wickel